MarcCode2003/Tiktok-Unfollower-Tracker/readme.md

 ## Contact Information
 If you have questions or suggestions, feel free to reach out:
-GitHub: MarcCode2003
+- GitHub: MarcCode2003
-Email: marcsamuelcanales.26@gmail.com
+- Email: marcsamuelcanales.26@gmail.com

 Additional Notes:
-- Enjoy the process of cleaning up your following list!
+- That's all!
+Enjoy the process of cleaning up your following list!
 - I will continue to improve this tool in the future, so stay tuned for updates.
 - I aim to expand support to other social media platforms, making this tracker more versatile.
 - Since setting this up can be complex for those unfamiliar with programming tools like VSCode, I will focus on simplifying the process to make it more user-friendly.